LilCPuppy/ReinforcementLearning/sutton_and_barto/README.md

 # Personal Notes

-The following contains personal notes taken from reading "Reinforcement Learning" by Sutton and Barto
+The following contains personal notes taken from reading "Reinforcement Learning" by Sutton and Barto.